NativeScript/plugins/packages/localize/README.md

 }
 ```

-### Starting from Android N, there is a weird side effect while using a WebView.
+### Issues with WebView on Android N+

-For unknown reasons, the very first creation of it resets the application locale to the device default.
+On Android N+, the first creation of a WebView resets the application locale to the device default.
 Therefore, you have to set the desired locale back.
-This is native bug and the workaround is
+This is a native bug and the workaround is

 ```xml
  <WebView url="https://someurl.com" @loaded="webViewLoaded"/>